If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 I’d take the results here with a pinch of salt.
 As you can see in the image above, you don’t need to be 90’s across the board to get results.

-But this tool lets you find your SEO weakness and have a focus on what to improve.
+But this tool lets you find your SEO weakness with your density and have a focus on what to improve.

 Seed Keywords is a brilliant take on finding your keywords.